DHenson1337/dev-portfolio/README.md

 ## 🏆 Acknowledgments

-- 🎥 Huge thanks to [JS Legend](https://www.youtube.com/@JSLegendDev) for the inspiring guide!
+- 🎥 Huge thanks to [JS LegendDev](https://www.youtube.com/@JSLegendDev) for the inspiring guide!
 - 🌐 Shoutout to the **Kaplay.js** and **React.js** communities for their amazing resources.
 - 🎒 Thank you [Sscary](https://sscary.itch.io/the-adventurer-male) for the Main Character Sprite!
 - ⭐ Thank you [Narik](https://soulofkiran.itch.io/pixel-art-animated-star) for the Star Sprite!
+- 🦵 Thank you [Pelatho](https://thowsenmedia.itch.io/video-game-footstep-sound-pack) Walking sound effect!
+- 🔉 Thank you [EpeSami](https://epesami.itch.io/collision-audio-pack) Collision Audio Pack

 ---